 The most important thing to do when someone is identified with cholera is to replace their lost fluids and electrolytes as rapidly as possible.
 The simple rehydration solution, oral rehydration salts, or ORS, is available commonly around the world for this simple purpose.
 Dissolve the powder in boiled water and make sure the patient drinks it regularly.
 Most deaths due to cholera occur because of a lack of rehydration.
 With treatment, the number of fatalities dropped to less than 1 percent.

 While oral fluids are good, there will be severe cases that can require individuals to administered IV fluids.

 While these are not strictly necessary in treating cholera, they can definitely reduce the duration and quantity of diarrhea caused by the disease.

 Studies have pointed out that zinc may help reduce the duration of cholera among children.

-Adults travelling in cholera-affected areas are often prescribed cholera vaccines.
+Adults traveling in cholera-affected areas are often prescribed cholera vaccines.
 The vaccine is a liquid course conducted over a period of 10 days.
-Cholera treatment is a crucial part of the battle against this disease and at Regency Medical Centre we try our level best to impart knowledge for preventing against the disease.
+Cholera treatment is a crucial part of the battle against this disease and at Regency Medical Centre we try our level best to impart knowledge for preventing the disease.